railsware/upterm/docs/vscodedebugging.md

 ## Step 4.
 Debug the project

-Source maps are enabled for the black-screen project which allows the Typescript code to be debugged.
+Source maps are enabled for the Upterm project which allows the Typescript code to be debugged.
 Source maps map the Typescript code to the generated (transpiled) Javascript code, with the Javascript code being what's executed by node.js.

 To enter debugging mode select the <b>Debug</b> icon on the left hand side menu.
 Or alternatively, select the `Shift + ⌘ + d` (or `Shift + Ctrl + d`) keys.